back to the MAIN INDEX

 series of arches of the Aqua Alexandrina

-After having been damaged in the early 6th century (a historical account can be read in part IV), the tall aqueducts simply turned into idle and bulky structures, mainly used as a source of spare material such as bricks and stones.
+After having been damaged during a siege in the early 6th century (a historical account can be read in part IV), the aqueducts simply turned into useless and bulky structures, which mainly acted as a source of spare building material, such as bricks and stones.

-Also earthquakes and wars took part in damaging these structures; this gives reason for the very few remains now left within the ancient urban boundaries.
+Also earthquakes and further wars took part in damaging what was left; this gives reason for the very few traces now left within the ancient urban boundaries, i.e. today's central Rome.

-For practical purposes, they are grouped and described in three pages, according to their location.
+For practical purposes, what can be seen is grouped and described in three pages, according to the location of the remains.

 AQUEDUCTS BY THE CITY GATES AND THEIR CENTRAL BRANCHES

-Before becoming the main south-eastern city gate of Aurelian's wall (3rd century AD), Porta Praenestina, now called Porta Maggiore, was an arch of the local aqueduct.
+Before becoming the main south-eastern city gate of Aurelian's wall (c.AD 275), Porta Praenestina, now called Porta Maggiore, was a double arch of the local aqueduct.

 The same can be said of the next eastern gate, Porta Tiburtina (see also Aurelian's Walls, part II, page 1 and page 2 for details and further pictures).